 - Washing fruits and veggies thoroughly before eating

-If you do get sick and have symptoms, it's recommended to use remedies that are more gentle and do not use harsh chemicals, such as Brillia Health.
+If you do get sick and have cold or flu symptoms, it's recommended to use remedies that are more gentle and do not use harsh chemicals, such as Brillia Health.
 However, you need to run all such medications by your doctor to make sure you are cleared to use them.
-Following the health tips above about keeping your immune system strong can help you prevent and recover from illness during pregnancy.
-You can also reduce your risk for complications by:

 - Getting enough protein, iron, folic acid and calcium, all essential for your baby's development